-Mount Everest, the world’s highest peak at 8,848.86 meters (29,031 feet), offers two primary Everest routes: the South Col (Nepal) and the North Col (Tibet).
-While both lead to the same summit, they differ significantly in technical difficulty, cost, permit logistics, and overall climbing experience.
-In this guide, we break down everything you need to know to choose the right route for your Everest expedition.
+Mount Everest is the highest peak in the world, with a height of 8,848.86 metres/29,031 feet, and the two main routes of Everest are the South Col (Nepal) and the North Col (Tibet).
+The two reach the same peak, but differ widely in the technical difficulty, the cost, and the ability to enter the logistical entrance, and overall climbing experience.
+In this guide, we break down all that you should know when selecting the right route to take to the Everest expedition.

 1. Overview of the Two Everest Routes